mapproxy/mapproxy/doc/coverages.rst

 - a simple rectangular bounding box,
 - a text file with one or more (multi)polygons in WKT format,
-- (multi)polygons from any data source readable with OGR (e.g. Shapefile, PostGIS)
+- (multi)polygons from any data source readable with OGR (e.g. Shapefile, GeoJSON, PostGIS)

 Requirements